Frustration-free Hamiltonians supporting Majorana zero edge modes: Conclusion and future directions

 \section{Conclusion and future directions}

-By working mainly in the spin picture, we have employed results from Ref.\ \cite{Bravyi_Gosset} to deduce the full set of frustration-free Hamiltonians with fermionic parity conservation that can support Majorana zero-energy edge modes.
+Employing known results about gapped frustration-free spin system \cite{Bravyi_Gosset}, we use a Jordan-Wigner transformation to deduce the full set of dimer frustration-free fermionic Hamiltonians that can support Majorana zero-energy edge modes.
 We find that interacting Hamiltonians arise quite generically (the interactions can be either attractive or repulsive), and that they are adiabatically connected to the non-interacting Kitaev chain \cite{Kitaev}, as previously observed in \cite{Katsura_etal} using different methods.
 The MZM Hamiltonian in the spin picture corresponds to a Heisenberg $XYZ$ chain with a local magnetic field.
-We show that the ground states have an efficient MPS representation, and furthermore the Hamiltonian is non-injective, gapped, and satisfies an area law.
+We show that the ground states have an efficient MPS representation, and furthermore that the Hamiltonian is non-injective, gapped, and satisfies an area law.